/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 10,400 km

-Kirkenes (Norway) to the Black Sea (Turkey)
+From Kirkenes in Norway to the Black Sea in Turkey

 Eurovelo 15 The Rhine Cycle Path